-Victoria is a past member of the Hive Poetry Collective, which creates poetry radio shows and podcasts.
-Shows are aired on Sundays at 8 PM on KSQD Santa Cruz 90.7 FM.
+Victoria is a volunteer for the Hive Poetry Collective, which creates poetry radio shows and podcasts.
+Shows air on Sundays at 8 PM on KSQD Santa Cruz 90.7 FM.
 The Hive also hosts live poetry readings at Bookshop Santa Cruz.
 Visit the Hive website to learn about upcoming poetry events.
-You can also access Victoria's archived radio shows, including interviews with Latinx poets Naomi Helena Quiñonez, Matt Sedillo, Adela Najarro, Olga Rosales Salinas, and more.
+Scroll to the bottom of the page to access Victoria's archived radio shows, which include interviews with Latinx poets Naomi Helena Quiñonez, Matt Sedillo, Adela Najarro, and more.

 Watsonville Poet Laureate

 As a past board member of the Watsonville Public Library, Victoria proposed, created, and chaired the Watsonville Poet Laureate Committee, which led to the city's first poet laureate, Bob Gómez (2022-24).
 To read about Victoria's involvement or learn more about Bob Gómez, click here.

 As a tenured English faculty member at Cabrillo College, Victoria teaches Chicanx/Latinx literature, fiction writing, and college composition.
 She has taught in various learning communities, including Cabrillo's Summer Migrant Program (SMP) and the Academy for College Excellence (ACE) programs.
 In 2017, she was selected for the EOPS Instructor of the Year Award.
 She has served on numerous college committees and task forces and is currently the Vice President of the Faculty Senate.